hyung8758/Korean_FA/README.md

 - Align one WAV/TXT pair or an entire directory of pairs
 - Select Korean or Japanese automatically, or choose a model explicitly
-- Produce word and phone tiers in a Praat TextGrid
+- Produce word and phone tiers, plus readable Korean/Japanese Romanization, in a Praat TextGrid
+- Explain Korean model phone labels with a [symbol and IPA reference](docs/korean-phone-labels.md)
 - Validate a corpus before alignment and record reproducible JSON run reports
 - Export structured intervals as JSON, CSV, or word/phone CTM files
 - Apply optional per-token pronunciation overrides and Korean G2P/OOV checks